AboutUnity/PFHEngine/README.md

 Place for Hero Engine - open world story based game engine refined source code.

 ## Worlds
-Open world scene based system.
-Async load/unload levels (scenes).
+Open world system used Scene or GameObject for levels (parts of world).
+Async load/unload levels (GameObject use Addressables).
 Target follow or custom calc world state.
+You can processing loaded levels, generate world data and make custom LevelLoaderManager for support others level formats.

 ## Conditions
 Condition check system.
 Built-in Force/And/Or/Platform conditions.
-Can create any conditions for check.
+You can create any conditions for check.
 Convenient to use for quests, setting object states, etc.

 ## GameActions
 Game action system.
 Can perform any actions, sequentially or in parallel.
-Convenient to customize the sequence of actions and reactions for triggers, the beginning of the game or actions in dialogues or before saving, etc.
+You can customize the sequence of actions and reactions for triggers, the beginning of the game or actions in dialogues or before saving, etc.

 ### Next time...
+* DI (simple Dependency Injection framework)
-* Localizations
+* Localizations (with Google Sheet import)
-* Dialogs
+* Dialogs (width Node editor)
 * Pools
 * Sounds
 * Vars
+* Network (Photon based, Offline mode support)
 * ...and other...

 ## Games